What changed in 2022?

 There is another aspect worth considering, money.

-Taking that into consideration I would advise you to first check how fast is Docker with mutagen on your current MacBook and if it is not fast enough, but your Mac is still good and you are perfectly happy with it (besides Docker performance), use VPS, instead spending a lot of money on new machine.
+Taking that into consideration I would advise you to first check how fast is Docker with mutagen on your current MacBook and if it is not fast enough, but your Mac is still good and you are perfectly happy with it (besides Docker performance), use VPS, instead spending a lot of money on the new machine.

 Are there any other options to consider?

 Improving performance might be achieved also by optimizing the build process and container configuration.
 We have published a free ebook on that - Docker Deep Dive.
 Applying the techniques described in the ebook we optimized the build time from 17 to 5 minutes on the VPS, and to ~2 minutes on a bigger dedicated server that we use for our CI jobs.
-So if you struggle with build times, I strongly advise to download the ebook and have a look at some potential changes first.
+So if you struggle with build times, I strongly advise you to download the ebook and have a look at some potential changes first.

-We plan to write a follow up article describing the mentioned Dockerfile optimization as a case-study article.
+We plan to write a follow-up article describing the mentioned Dockerfile optimization as a case-study article.
 Subscribe to our newsletter to not miss this update.